 Tried this recipe and loved it?
 Comment and Rate it!
 Also send us a picture, WE WANT TO SEE!

-- Brownie Mix to make a 9x13-inch pan of brownies (i.e. 2 bags mix or family style box; or your favorite large brownie recipe.
+- Brownie Mix to make a 9x13-inch pan of brownies (i.e. 2 bags mix or family style box; or try doubling our bakery style brownie recipe)

 For Mint Buttercream Frosting

 - 1/2 cup vegetable shortening

 - 4 cups sifted confectioners' sugar (about 1 pound)

 - pinch of salt

 - 2 Tablespoons milk (maybe more)

 - Blue & green food coloring (see Notes)

 - 1/2 cup light cream (can use half & half, cream, or milk)

 - 1/2 cup butter (1 cube)